SCIFIHISTORY.NET

 Though she's yet to land a franchise, Nicole LaPlaca has turned in guest and supporting roles aboard such properties as The Dead Zone, Supernatural, Alcatraz, and Falling Skies.
 LaPlaca was born on this day in 1986.

 On this day in 1932, Dr. Jekyll And Mr. Hyde enjoyed its full U.S. theatrical release.
-According to our friends at IMDB.com, here's the plot summary:
+(FYI: it opened in several select cities in the U.S. prior to this date.)
+Directed by Rouben Mamoulian, the SciFi/Horror starred Fredric March, Miriam Hopkins, and Rose Hobart; and here's the plot summary as provided by IMDB.com:

 "Dr. Jekyll faces horrible consequences when he lets his dark side run wild with a potion that transforms him into the animalistic Mr. Hyde."